Kaaviya Thalaivan (2014 film): Plot

 Thavathiru Sivadas Swamigal runs a drama troupe in which Thalaivankottai Kaliappa " Kali " Bhagavathar and Melachivilberi Gomathi Nayagam " Gomathi " Pillai are his direct disciples.
 Gomathi is left by his father in Swami's troupe.
 Kali is found by Swami during a train trip where the boy is singing and begging for alms.
 Impressed by his singing talents, Swami takes the boy with him.
 Gomathi and Kaliappa have a relationship like brothers.
 They grow up together and stage many plays where Gomathi often plays the "sthripart" (female role), and Kali plays the "sidepart" (supporting characters).
 Vadivambal joins as the female member of the group and soon falls in love with Kali.
 Meanwhile, Gomathi falls for Vadivu; however, Kali loves Rangamma, the princess of the zameen.
 S. V. Bhairava Sundaram, who is another student of Swami, is a popular "Rajapart" (performing main title characters of a stage play).
 He becomes headstrong over his acting capabilities and does not attend the rehearsals, for which he gets scoldings from Swami.
 After a quarrel, he leaves the troupe as he could not bear Swami's torture.
 Swami does not give up and conducts an audition for the main character role of Soorapadman, in which Kali and Gomathi perform.
 Kali gets selected, which leaves Gomathi angry.
 The reason behind Swami's bias towards Kali is never answered clearly by Gomathi, which leaves him more frustrated.

 After following Kali secretly, Gomathi informs Swami about Kali's love to take revenge on him.
 Swami scolds Kali and curses him that he will never play any characters on stage, but Kali wants Swami to pardon him and keep him with the troupe as a servant.
 Swami agrees and asks him to forget the princess if he wants to continue in the troupe.
 Kali promises, but Swami agrees to keep him with the troupe like a servant but does not take back the curse.
 The following day, the entire troupe leaves the village and heads to another place.
-Kali cannot forget Rangamma, and she is also shown to be searching for Kali, and one night, a man from the village comes to Kali to inform him that Rangamma has committed suicide due to the forcing of her parents to get married.
+Kali cannot forget Rangamma, and she is also shown to be searching for Kali, and one night, a man from the village comes to Kali while he was sleeping to inform him that Rangamma has committed suicide due to the forcing of her parents to get married.
 The man also says that she was pregnant when she died.
 Kali, fully drunk, comes to the troupe and curses Swami that he is the reason for Rangamma's and his unborn child's death.
 Swami gets ill suddenly and dies, but before dying, he blesses Kali, who pardons to forgive him, which drives Gomathi into more anger and jealousy.
 After Swami's death, Gomathi takes charge of the troupe and wants Kali to be out of it.
 Kali fights with Gomathi and leaves.